-You can help your child feel comfortable about seeking help by respecting her right to privacy and talking about confidentiality.
+You can help your child feel comfortable about seeking help by respecting their right to privacy and talking about confidentiality.

 Your child’s responsibilities in teenage health care

-Your child can take responsibility for his own health care by:
+Your child can take responsibility for their own health care by:

-- answering questions and giving information about his health in an open and honest way
+- answering questions and giving information about their health in an open and honest way

-- letting health professionals know about changed circumstances that might put his health care at risk
+- letting health professionals know about changed circumstances that might put their health care at risk

-- letting health professionals know if he decides to change or stop treatment
+- letting health professionals know if they decide to change or stop treatment

 - respecting health care staff and other people using services, and thinking about other people’s rights and needs

-- taking an active part in her health care decisions and asking questions if he’s not sure about what’s happening to him
+- taking an active part in their health care decisions and asking questions if they're not sure about what’s happening to them

-- speaking up when he’s not happy about the care he’s getting so that issues can be dealt with quickly and fairly.
+- speaking up when they're not happy about the care they're getting so that issues can be dealt with quickly and fairly.

 Health records and sharing information